-With the rise in interior design websites and blogs, the need for excellent interior photography and expert 3D renderings of inside spaces is at an all time high.
+With the rise in interior design websites and blogs, the need for excellent interior photography is at an all time high.

-Alongside eye-catching initial designs, architecture firms, real estate agents, restaurants, cafes and hotels must get their interior photography right or risk being lost in the crowd.
-To help you keep up with the trend, here are our top 10 interior photography tips …
+As well as eye-catching initial designs, architecture firms, real estate agents, restaurants, cafes and hotels must get their interior photography right or risk being lost in the crowd.

 3. Organise the space prior to the shoot